GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Static Linkage Checking

+- **Static linkage**: a reference from a class to another class that is statically found in the Java class file of the former class.

+- **Static linkage error**: a linkage error for a static linkage.

 - **Static linkage check**: a process to identify the existence of _static linkage conflicts_ for a given classpath, by scanning Java classes and verifying the availability in the classpath.